oracle/weblogic-kubernetes-operator/site/apache.md

 ### Use the default plugin WL module configuration

 By default, the Apache Docker image supports a simple WebLogic Server proxy plugin configuration for a single WebLogic domain with an Administration Server and a cluster.
-The `create-weblogic-domain.sh` script automatically customizes the default behavior based on your domain configuration by generating a customized Kubernetes resources yaml file for Apache named `weblogic-domain-apache.yaml`.
+The `create-weblogic-domain.sh` script automatically customizes the default behavior based on your domain configuration by generating a customized Kubernetes resources YAML file for Apache named `weblogic-domain-apache.yaml`.
 The default setting supports only the type of load balancing that uses the root path ("/").
 You can further customize the root path of the load balancer with the `loadBalancerAppPrepath` property in the `create-weblogic-domain-inputs.yaml` file.

 ```